-Please Note: While the Ontario Archaeological Society makes every reasonable effort to ensure the accuracy of materials posted on this page, these postings should not be taken as an endorsement of the job position or the advertising body by the OAS.
+Please Note: With the exception of positions with the organization, the Ontario Archaeological Society makes every reasonable effort to ensure the accuracy of materials posted on this page, these postings should not be taken as an endorsement of the job position or the advertising body by the OAS.
 Individuals interested in these positions are encouraged to exercise due diligence prior to entering into a contractual relationship of any kind.

 Phone: +1 (416) 406-5959

 The Ontario Archaeological Society is a registered charitable organization that promotes the ethical practice of archaeology.
 The general public, students and professional alike are encouraged to become members of the Society and to support its co-ordinating role in helping to record and preserve our non-renewable cultural heritage.
 Click here to view membership details.

 1444 Queen St. E., Suite 102, Toronto ON M4L 1E1